- The takeaway from this episode is … money karma will test your insecurities.

 If a person turns their wealth over to someone else to manage, the greed factor is so high from both parties that it will never work out.
 How many famous stars have been swindled by their managers?
 How many people have lost their entire life savings to an investment advisor?
 What is the lesson here?
 It’s money karma at work.
 The lesson was to get a taste of it and then have it taken away.
 This returned you to the person you were before you had all the money.
 Which one do you like more?

-Maybe that was one of your lessons in this lifetime?
+That is one of your primary lessons in this lifetime.

 Most people are in the, “I don’t have enough” category.
 Their karmic lesson is to learn how they overextended themselves in this lifetime.
 Too much importance put on owning the American Dream, new cars, a vacation home, RV’s, kid’s college educations.
 Pretty soon the family is overextended in everything.
 Their credit cards are maxed out, their jobs aren’t what they used to be, and their investments were more like a gambling bet that went against them.